denniskern/swerve/README.md

-# swerve
+# SWERVE

 Swerve is a redirection service that uses autocert to generate https certificates automatically.
-It
+The domain and certificate data are stored in a DynamoDB

 ## Build